Dual Master of Urban Planning and Master of Arts in American Studies

 |Research Methods in American Studies|

 |Electives in American Studies||9|

-These courses will serve as the student's area of concentration, preparing them for their thesis or publishable article.
+These courses, selected in consultation with the faculty advisor, will serve as the student's area of concentration, preparing them for their thesis or publishable article.
 Electives must have an AMS course number and must be taken at the 700-level or above.

-Students completing the joint degree program are required to defend either a thesis or publishable article in their final semester.
-After completing the AMS required coursework, the student enrolls in AMS 899 until their thesis or publishable article is accepted by their committee.
+Students completing the dual degree program are required to defend either a thesis or publishable article in their final semester.
+After completing the AMS required course work, the student enrolls in AMS 899 until their thesis or publishable article is accepted by their committee.
 An oral defense of the thesis or article will serve as the M.A. examination

 If a student decides to complete only the M.A. or M.U.P. and withdraw from the other program, they must complete all requirements for the stand-alone degree.